NewFolder6/supersonar/README.md

 ## Overview

-Supersonar is an innovative application that uses machine learning to identify sound sources, their directions, and characteristics.
+Supersonar is an application that uses machine learning to identify sound sources, their directions, and characteristics.
 Initially focused on processing game audio (Minecraft) to recognize and visualize sound locations in a virtual environment, with plans to expand to real-world audio environments.

+### Roadmap

 ## Repository Structure